It is a dystonic condition defined by an abnormal and asymmetric position of the head or neck, which can be due to various causes.

 The affected person will have vision problems unless he deflects the head from the affected side, causing the intorsion of the eye and balancing the extortion of the eye.

-This can be diagnosed by the Bielschowsky test, also called head tilt test, where the head is turned to the affected side.
+This can be diagnosed by the Bielschowsky test, also called the head tilt test, where the head is turned to the affected side.
 A positive test occurs when the affected eye rises, seeming to float.

 The underlying anatomical distortion that causes the torticollis or contracture is a shortened sternocleidomastoid muscle.
 This is the neck muscle that originates in the sternum and the clavicle and inserts into the mastoid process of the temporal bone on the same side.

-There are two sternocleidomastoid muscles in the human body and when both contract, the neck flexes.
+There are two sternocleidomastoid muscles in the human body, and when both contract, the neck flexes.

-The main blood supply for these muscles comes from the occipital artery, the superior thyroid artery, the transverse scapular artery and the transverse cervical artery.
+The main blood supply for these muscles comes from the occipital artery, the superior thyroid artery, the transverse scapular artery, and the transverse cervical artery.

-The main innervation of these muscles comes from the cranial nerve XI (the accessory nerve), but the second, third and fourth cervical nerves are also involved.
+The central innervation of these muscles comes from the cranial nerve XI (the accessory nerve), but the second, third and fourth cervical nerves are also involved.
 The pathologies in these supplies of blood and nerves can lead to torticollis.

 Physical examination reveals decreased rotation and flexion to the side opposite the affected muscle.
 Some say that congenital cases most often involve the right side, but there is no complete agreement on this in the published studies.

-The evaluation should include a thorough neurological examination, and the possibility of associated conditions such as hip dysplasia and clubfoot should be examined .
+The evaluation should include a thorough neurological examination, and the possibility of associated conditions such as hip dysplasia and clubfoot should be examined.